ChristopherHowe/UNR/Spring-2024/446-Operating-Systems/PA3_Howe_Christopher/content_notes.md

 **SCHED_RR** = second method of i8mpelemtning real time task prios, allows preemption at end of time quanta

 ## `chrt` Comand
-used to manipulate scheduling policy and priority of a task
+used to manipulate scheduling policy and priority of a task.
 - `chart -m` displays min/max prio for each policiy
-- `sudo chart -p -r <prio> <pid>` make task PID be a real time task with a certain prio with RR impementation
+- `sudo chrt -p -r <prio> <pid>` make task PID be a real time task with a certain prio with RR impementation
-- `sudo chart -p -f <prio> <pid>` make task PID be a real time task with a certain prio with FIFO impementation
+- `sudo chrt -p -f <prio> <pid>` make task PID be a real time task with a certain prio with FIFO impementation
 - `sudo chrt -p -o 0 <pid>` switch task pid to Normal OTHER Policy

 ## Isolating CPUs